Arlchoose-code/Arlchoose-code/README.md

     │
 [2022] ──── Enrolled in German Language Education @ UNJ.
     │        Studied linguistics, pedagogy, cross-cultural communication.
-    │        → Language became a new lens for understanding │          how humans and machines communicate — and fail to.
+    │        → Language became a new lens: how humans and machines │          communicate — and why they so often fail to.
     │
-[2024] ──── Volunteered at Goethe-Institut Jakarta:
+[2024] ──── Volunteered at Goethe-Institut Jakarta (UNIVERSUM·MENSCH·INTELLIGENZ).
-    │        "UNIVERSUM · MENSCH · INTELLIGENZ" science exhibition.
     │
     │        Led digital transformation at Desa Medalsari, Karawang.
     │        Built the platform.
 Trained 20–50 locals in one week.
     │        Platform abandoned within a year.
-    │        → A system can be technically perfect and socially useless.
+    │        → Left with more questions than answers.
-    │          That realization became my research question.
+    │          That discomfort became a research direction.
     │
 [2025] ──── Started building Aibys — Indonesian LLM from scratch.
     │        Trained BPE tokenizer (32K vocab, 10M sentences).
     │        Built ~13B-token corpus pipeline.
     │        First training run: 20K steps → coherent Indonesian text ✓
+    │        → More questions: why is Bahasa Indonesia so underrepresented │          in global NLP?
+What would it take to change that?
     │
-[2026] ──── Open-sourced the full Aibys ecosystem (3 repos + HuggingFace).
+[2026] ──── Open-sourced the full Aibys ecosystem.
     │        Certifications: Anthropic · Microsoft · IBM · Google · Amazon
     │
+[NEXT] ──── The questions accumulated.
+The answers require more than
+             solo projects and self-study.
-[NEXT] ──── Graduate research in Language Technology & Computational
+             Pursuing graduate research to investigate them properly — in Language Technology, Computational Sociolinguistics,
-             Sociolinguistics — investigating why AI tools fail rural Indonesian communities at the linguistic level, and how to build systems that don't. 🇮🇩
+             or wherever the right program takes me. 🇮🇩
 ```

 ---